lewisjones37/MSP2_to-do-list/README.md

 ### Description

-2day 2omorrow 2do is a page that allows users to create and manage a list of tasks and projects.
+Emilys 2dos is a page that allows users to create and manage a list of tasks and projects.
 The main goal of this project is to provide users with an easy way to keep track of their tasks and projects, with the added functionalies of marking as done and deleting tasks when completed.
 And peice of mind the items will remain after the browser is refreshed.

 ### Target Audience

-2Day 2Morrow 2Do is designed to cater to individuals facing the challenges of managing a demanding work or social life, where multiple tasks and projects need to be organized and tracked efficiently.
+Emilys 2Do's is designed to cater to individuals facing the challenges of managing a demanding work or social life, where multiple tasks and projects need to be organized and tracked efficiently.
 The target audience includes, but is not limited to:

 Professionals: Busy professionals who juggle various responsibilities, deadlines, and projects in their work environment.
 This to-do list can serve as a valuable tool to keep track of their daily tasks, assignments, and meetings.